 What Type Of Artist Is The Japanese Artist Yayoi Kusama?

-Yayoi Kusama is a Japanese artist that is well-known around the world.
+Yayoi Kusama is a Japanese artist who is well-known around the world.
 She has produced a variety of artworks that have been shown in many major museums around the world.

 Yayoi Kusama – The Artist

-Yayoi Kusama calls herself an obsessional artist because she will obsessively repeat in her themes, especially objects as polka dots.
-It is hard to define exactly which type of artist Yayoi Kusama is because her art actually shows attributes in many art movements.
+Yayoi Kusama calls herself an obsessional artist because she will obsessively repeat her themes, especially objects such as polka dots.
+It is hard to precisely define which type of artist Yayoi Kusama is because her art shows attributes in many art movements.

 “With just one polka dot, nothing can be achieved.
 In the universe, there is the sun, the moon, the earth, and hundreds of millions of stars.
 All of us live in the unfathomable mystery and infinitude of the universe.
 Pursuing ‘philosophy of the universe’ through art under such circumstances has led me to what I call ‘stereotypical repetition.’